Mortgage Contracts and Underwater Default: Perpetual Contracts: Solution

-while in the prepayment region $V^P(h) = B_0\times \min\bra{1,h} + \alpha(h-1)^+$.
-Before formally presenting the results, we would like to explain what is happening.
-First, as with the ABM, if $m^P\leq \delta$ there is no low-state prepayment region, while for $m^P>\delta$ a low-state prepayment region emerges.
-The reasoning for this is the same as for the ABM.
+Before formally presenting the results, we would like to explain what is happening, as the sharing proportion $\alpha$ complicates matters.

-Next, and this is unique to the APRM, there is a threshold $\alpha^*$ such that for $\alpha \geq \alpha^*$ it is never optimal to prepay when $h>1$, while for $\alpha < \alpha^*$ a high-state prepayment region emerges.
+First, as with the ABM, if $m^P\leq \delta$ there is no low-state prepayment region and the reasoning for this is the same as for the ABM.
+Next, there is a threshold $\alpha^*$ such that a high state prepayment region (i.e. contained in $(1,\infty)$) emerges only if $\alpha < \alpha^*$.
 Intuitively this is clear, as for $\alpha$ high enough the penalty renders any prepayment benefit moot.
 Quantitatively, this is justified in the following remark, which also motivates our presentation of results.